Biodiversity and its conservation: Important MCQs

 a)

-2. Which type of biodiversity refers to ecosystems and ecological processes variety within a given area?
+2. Which type of biodiversity refers to the variety of ecosystems and ecological processes within a given area?

 a) Delta diversity